Master of Music in Piano Pedagogy

 Anticipated Duration: 2 years

-Degree requires the presentation of a full recital and three-hour pedagogy workshop, both of which will be open to the public.
+Degree requires the presentation of a full recital and two-hour pedagogy workshop, both of which will be open to the public.

 Required Courses:

 We offer a limited number of graduate assistantships, fellowships, and tuition waivers to graduate music students in the fall of every academic year.
 Graduate awards are reviewed and renewed annually.
-To view a full list of graduate assistantship positions visit the Graduate Studies homepage or email music@butler.edu.
+To view a full list of graduate assistantship positions visit the Graduate Studies homepage.
 NOTE: New students applying for entry in the spring semester will not be eligible for a graduate assistantship, fellowship, or tuition waiver, but may apply for the following academic year.

 Piano Pedagogy Graduate Assistantship